|

 Bioletta

-in fish but has a very wide menu and delicious
+in fish but had a very wide menu and delicious

-Right next door to Faidra at #72 is O Mpakalogatos, brought to you by the same people who had To Tsipuradiko, one of the first and best of the traditional-modern mezedopoulions in Athens.
+My favorite restaurant in Kypseli, maybe all of Athens is O Mpakalogatos, one of the first and best of the traditional-modern mezedopoulions in Athens.

 Their new restaurant

-offers a larger selection of mezedes for ouzo, tsipuro, raki and wine drinkers as well as a number of interesting entrees including several pasta dishes, grilled meats and fish and other specialities, cooked and presented in a neo-Greek style that is fashionable without being pretentious.
+offers a large selection of mezedes for ouzo, tsipuro, raki and wine drinkers as well as a number of interesting entrees including several pasta dishes, grilled meats and fish and other specialities, cooked and presented in a neo-Greek style that is fashionable without being pretentious.
 O Mbakalogatos is one of the best restaurants in Athens.
-They have a large menu, in Greek, but they speak English.
-Don't worry about the menu.
+Maybe THE BEST.
+They have a large menu, in Greek and English.
 Order the mussels, either from Limnos, or Mytilini.
 Order the makaronades with cheese

 and there is probably a dish from there.
 You could eat here every night and never grow tired of it and come away with a whole new understanding of the depth of Greek cuisine.
 If I had the money I would take this restaurant and move it to my town in the USA or even in New York because this is how modern Greek cuisine should be done.
-Great sellection of good tsipuro, raki and ouzo as well as nice local wines by the carafe.
-They are at #72 Fokionos Negri.
+Great selection of good (and organic) tsipuro, raki and ouzo as well as nice local wines by the carafe.
+Tel.
+210 821 6598.
+Take a taxi to Platia Kanaris and walk down Fokionos

 is